SalishSeaCast/docs/rivers/river_input.rst

 * For BC, maps of rivers can be found on the Atlas of Canada - `Toporama site <http://atlas.nrcan.gc.ca/site/english/toporama/index.html>`_.

-* For BC, maps of watersheds are available at http://www.env.gov.bc.ca/fish/pdf/prov_wsgs.pdf.
+* For BC, maps of watersheds use to be available at http://www.env.gov.bc.ca/fish/pdf/prov_wsgs.pdf.

 * In Washington, maps of watersheds are available `at this site <https://cfpub.epa.gov/surf/state.cfm?statepostal=WA>`_.